 The workshops are giving us all the opportunity to talk about our own version of WHY and that feels like a great opportunity to build a strong new organisation which will ultimately lead to great outcomes for colleagues and most importantly customers.

 There was a lot of discussion around specific words during the workshop, particularly around the use of adjectives like ‘authentic’.
 It’s one of those words that you can easily accept without stopping to think about what it actually means within the context of corporate culture.
 The process of pulling together this short post gave me the space to think about that for a while.
 Coming back to that notion of culture as a patina, perhaps authenticity is about being more like a Rat Rod than a Lamborghini.
-As Tim Malbon said at an event I spoke at recently on the topic of creating a culture of experimentation, “real culture builds over time, it’s a patina, not the gloss you paint over the top”.
+As Tim Malbon said at an event I was invited to speak at recently on the topic of creating a culture of experimentation, “real culture builds over time, it’s a patina, not the gloss you paint over the top”.

 One thing that struck me during the workshop was just how much of the Lab work we do links directly to our DNA; our beliefs and values.
 An overarching theme that emerged from our recent discovery sessions was around the clarity of our service offer.
 It’s something that we feel is a really important bedrock for some of the tests we want to run, so we need to spend some time getting it right.
 When you start asking yourself questions like. . .